argoproj/argo-workflows/docs/quick-start.md

 Alternatively, if you want to try out Argo Workflows and don't want to set up a Kubernetes cluster, try the [Killercoda course](training.md#hands-on).

 !!!
 Warning "Development vs. Production"
     These instructions are intended to help you get started quickly.
-They are not suitable in production.
+They are not suitable for production.
 For production installs, please refer to [the installation documentation](installation.md).

 ## Install Argo Workflows